jxnblk/formula/docs/About.md

 ## About

 Formula is a calculator for creating em-based form and button styles that vertically align.
+This is loosely based on calculations that I would have previously done manually, but that are easily displayed using functional UI components.

 When calculated values for total height or line height are non-integer values, the fields are highlighted in red to warn about sub-pixel rendering issues.